 But when I make simple syrup, I infuse it with aromatics.
 I’ve added lemongrass and citrus zest in the past but, for the margarita, I used kaffir lime leaves.
 And I added them from the very start when I boiled the sugar and water together.
 I didn’t use up all the kaffir lime leaf-infused simple syrup for the the margarita though.
 What was left, I poured into a jar and kept in the fridge.
 Two weeks later, it was a dozen time times more deliciously aromatic than it was the day I made it.
 That was what I used to mix this strawberry lemonade.

-- 1 c. of hulled and halved strawberries
+- 1 cup strawberries hulled and halved

 - a handful of fresh mint leaves (I used spearmint)